andreaskutka/translate_questionnaires/README.md

 # translate_surveys
- easily manage translation of survey questionnaires
+ easily manage translation of (not only) Survey Solutions questionnaires